-DISTRIBUTION SYSTEM 2019
+DISTRIBUTION SYSTEM 2020

-PARAMETER UNIT OF MEASURE ALLOWABLE CONCENTRATION RESULT AVERAGE TOTAL COLIFORM BACTERIA BACTERIA PER 100 mL < 5% 0.0% E. coli BACTERIA PER 100 mL < 1 PER 100 mL < 1 PER 100 mL
+PARAMETER UNIT OF MEASURE ALLOWABLE CONCENTRATION RESULT AVERAGE TOTAL COLIFORM BACTERIA BACTERIA PER 100 mL < 5% 0.0% E. coli BACTERIA PER 100 mL < 1 PER 100 mL < 1 PER 100 mL MVWA averaged 199 Total Coliform samples per month in 2020.
+A minimum of 100 samples/month are required to be collected.
+Zero (0) samples out of 2,383 total routine samples collected in 2020 were found to contain Total Coliform.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, patentially beamful beatarium may be present.

-- MVWA averaged 220 Total Coliform samples per month in 2019.
-A minimum of 100 samples/month are required to be collected. - Zero (0) samples out of 2,641 total routine samples collected in 2019 were found to contain Total Coliform. - Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful bacterium may be present. - It should be noted that E. coli, associated with human and animal fecal waste, was also not found in any of the samples collected.
+potentially harmful bacterium may be present.
+It should be noted that E. coli, associated with human and animal fecal waste, was also not found in any of the samples collected.